HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cassini/retry_handler.md

 mst_in_use         nack_resource_busy     rh_sct_status_change  spt_timeouts  tct_timeouts
 ```

-Inside the "config" subdirectory there are counters related to retry handler configuration.
-For example, to get the current config file path you can use the following command:
+The "config" subdirectory contains information related to the retry handler configuration.
+For example, to get the current config file path, use the following command:

 ```screen
 # cat /run/cxi/cxi0/config/config_file_path